Personal Loans vs Credit Lines: Which is Right for You?

-When facing a financial need, many borrowers wonder whether to opt for a personal loan or a credit line (overdraft facility).
+When facing a financial need, many borrowers wonder whether to opt for a personal loan vs credit line (overdraft facility).
 Both options provide access to funds for various expenses, but they work in different ways.

 A personal loan gives you a fixed amount upfront with a structured repayment plan, whereas a credit line allows you to borrow as needed within a pre-approved limit, paying interest only on the amount used.